-Tit le: Conserving or r restoring timber-based products in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Select the required quantity and quality of resources for the methods of work to conserve or restore timber- based products.
-4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: timber fixings and associated ancillary items hand and/or powered tools and equipment.
+Titl le: Conserving or restoring timber-based products in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Select the required quantity and quality of resources for the methods of work to conserve or restore timber-based products.
+4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: - timber - fixings and associated ancillary items - hand and/or powered tools and equipment.
 4.2 Select resources associated with own work in relation to materials, components, fixings, tools and equipment.
 4.3 State how the resources should be used correctly, how problems associated with the resources are reported and how the organisational procedures are used.
 4.4 Outline potential hazards associated with the resources and method of work.
 4.5 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to conserve or restore timber-based products.
-5 Minimise the i to the work ar risk of damage 5.1 Protect the work and its surrounding area from damage. surrounding a rea when 5.2 Minimise damage and maintain a clean work space. conserving or restorin timber-based product - 5.3 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
+5 • 5.1 Protect the work and its surrounding area from damage. to the work an surrounding ar ea when 5.2 Minimise damage and maintain a clean work space. conserving or restoring timber-based products.
+5.3 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.4 Dispose of waste in accordance with legislation.
 5.5 State why the disposal of waste should be carried out in relation to the work.
-6 Complete the the allocated t time when 6.1 Demonstrate completion of the work within the allocated time. conserving or timber-based - 6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+6 Complete the v ime when 6.1 Demonstrate completion of the work within the allocated time. conserving or restoring timber-based products.
+6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.

-Title: Conserving or restoring timber-based products in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Comply with the given contract information to conserve or restore timber- based products to the 7.1 Demonstrate the following work skills when conserving or restoring timber-based products: measuring, marking out, cutting, shaping, fitting, finishing, positioning and securing. required spec ification.
+Title: Conserving or r restoring timber-based products in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Comply with contract info the given rmation to restore timber- cts to the 7.1 Demonstrate the following work skills when conserving or restoring timber-based products: measuring, marking out, cutting, shaping, fitting, finishing, positioning and securing.
 7.2 Prepare, install, repair or refurbish timber-based products, for at least eight of the following, to given working instructions: load bearing components non-load bearing components walls floors roofs joist coverings frames (including windows) panelling/cladding units and fitments doors mouldings staircases.
-7.3 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: prepare, repair and refurbish timber-based products and their associated components; after removal and in situ install timber-based products determine bevels for rake to rake and rake to level mouldings form joints appropriate to the method of construction validate appropriate ways in which work should be carried out recognise sensitive areas maintain heritage and archaeological integrity maintain hericiples of minimum intervention and reversible alterations stop work at the point when conjecture begins and report findings record work carried out (written, photographic or digital)
+7.3 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: prepare, repair and refurbish timber-based products and their associated components; after removal and in situ install timber-based products determine bevels for rake to rake and rake to level mouldings form joints appropriate to the method of construction validate appropriate ways in which work should be carried out recognise sensitive areas maintain heritage and archaeological integrity maintain the principles of minimum intervention and reversible alterations stop work at the point when conjecture begins and report findings record work carried out (written, photographic or digital)